sarnold/meta-small-arm-extra/README.rst

 .. _wandboard: https://eewiki.net/display/linuxonarm/Wandboard

 * linux-armv7multi recipe supports the imx6 and other machines
-* u-boot-nitrogen6 recipe is for bootscripts onl since u-boot lives in SPI flash
+* u-boot-nitrogen6 recipe is for bootscripts only since u-boot lives in SPI flash

 There are some generic and machine-specific recipes here that can be used with various poky or oe-core builds; tested on Beagles, RPi, edgerouter, CI-20,